 And when you become the expert, booking new jobs becomes a lot easier because you’re seen as the only logical solution to your customers’ problems.

-- John from ABC Roofing that wrote about the 5 telltale signs that mean it’s time for a new roof, which you happened to stumble upon when you were looking for answers.
+John from ABC Roofing who shared a recent article about the 5 telltale signs that mean it’s time for a new roof.

 You’d call John from ABC Roofing all day.